moritz-reclaire/AppleDeviceMediaGenerator/readme.md

     ```
 4. Run the tool:
     ```
-    dist/AppleDeviceMediaGenerator [OPTIONS] INPUT_PATH OUTPUT_PATH
+    dist/AppleDeviceMediaGenerator.py [OPTIONS] INPUT_PATH
     ```

 ## How to Use
 Refer to the help page: `AppleDeviceMediaGenerator --help`
 ```
-Usage: AppleDeviceMediaGenerator [OPTIONS] INPUT_PATH OUTPUT_PATH
+Usage: AppleDeviceMediaGenerator.py [OPTIONS] INPUT_PATH

-  INPUT_PATH is the path to the raw file e.g. a screen recording.
+  INPUT_PATH is the path to the raw file e.g. a screen recording or a directory.

-  OUTPUT_PATH is the path to the produced file.

 Options:
-  --island / --no-island          Adds a dynamic island.
+  -i, --island                    Adds a dynamic island.
 Use this if the
                                   screen recording does not include the notch / dynamic island.
 Default: --no-island.
   --device [iPhone-16-Pro|iPad-11-Pro|macbook-pro-14]